 Kibble and kitty litter fund, LLC

-They still get plenty to eat these days, even the things they should never eat, like tape and underwear.
+The cat gets plenty to eat these days, even the things she should never eat, like tape and ribbon.